dCache/dcache-book2/config-SRM.md

 ### spaceManagerDatabaseHost

-`spaceManagerDatabaseHost` tells CELL-SPACEMNGR which database host to connect to.
+`spaceManagerDatabaseHost` tells SpaceManager which database host to connect to.

 Default value is `localhost`.